2ptr/whos_up/README.md

 # Who's Up?

-A basic script for when you want to take things slow in web host enumeration and avoid IDS.
-Provide CIDR ranges or a host list and kick back.
+Enumerate web servers and NTLM relay targets (ADCS/SCCM) while avoiding IDS - just specify a CIDR range and kick back.

 The script will report status codes, server headers, and HTML title tags if it can find them:
 ![example](./example.png)